lrq3000/pyFileFixity/README.rst

 --------------------------------

 Why are data corrupted with time?
 Entropy, my friend, entropy.
-The Universe *hates your data*.
 Entropy refers to the universal tendency for systems to become less ordered over time.
 Corruption is exactly that: a disorder in bits order.
+In other words: *the Universe hates your data*.

 Long term storage is thus a very difficult topic: it's like fighting with death (in this case, the death of data).
 Indeed, because of entropy,